iSOLveIT/mkdocs-gen/docs/controller/python-mates-controller.md

 ## Introduction

-This library is developed to easily control Breadboard Mates modules using any device that can run Python boards by utilizing the [Mates Controller Command Protocol](../Mates Studio/mates-controller-command-protocol.md).
+This library is developed to easily control Breadboard Mates modules using any device that can run Python by utilizing the [Mates Controller Command Protocol](../Mates Studio/mates-controller-command-protocol.md).
 This applies to projects developed using Commander and Architect environments.

 ## Supported Devices